 Our guide includes advice on how to weigh providers against each other, and a printable Q&A for when you speak with treatment clinics direct.
 Let's get started.

-Step 1 - Needs .v.
-Wants
+Step 1 - Detox .v.
+Rehab

 If you've completed previous treatment and have a good understanding of self already, the full programme may not be required.
 But if you don't have supports in place, the detox-only option may not be enough.

 Caught up in the need for detox, many will commit too early to a clinic as close as possible to home, without thinking ahead.